zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i22.png)

-- Enter the following details:
+- Enter the following details.
+Passwords are in your handout and are noted in the screen shot.

 	![](images/100/i23.png)